(Bias, Darks, Flats — and when not to use them)

 ✅ Bias + Flats

-✅ Dithering, always is possible
+✅ Dithering, always if possible

 ✅ Strong rejection during stacking